VI-CuRL: Stabilizing Verifier-Independent RL Reasoning via Confidence-Guided Variance Reduction: Preliminaries and Problem Formulation

 In standard GRPO, we estimate the gradient of $\mathcal{L}(\theta)$ by sampling prompts and groups from $\pi_{\theta_\mathrm{old}}$ and performing multiple epochs of stochastic gradient ascent on $\ell$.

 \paragraph{Curriculum RL.} Standard RL treats all samples from $p(x)$ equally.
 Curriculum methods effectively optimize a sequence of objectives $\mathcal{L}_t(\theta)$, where the data distribution is re-weighted.
-The goal is to start with a ``simple'' distribution where gradient variance is low, and gradually anneal towards the target distribution $p(x)$.
-In our setting, we define this re-weighting explicitly through an inclusion probability based on model confidence.
-Prior works have validated that intrinsic model probabilities can serve as reliable proxies for correctness \citep{kadavath2022language, huang2023large, ren2023selfevaluation}.
+The goal is to start with a low-uncertainty distribution where gradient variance is low, and gradually anneal towards the target distribution $p(x)$.
+To this end, a prompt-level curriculum score is introduced and denoted as $c(x) \in [0, 1]$.
+Then the curriculum mask is defined as $w_t(x) = \1[c(x) \ge \tau_t]$ \citep{kadavath2022language, huang2023large, ren2023selfevaluation}.
 We formalize this signal as follows:

-\begin{definition}[Model Confidence] Quantifying confidence in LLMs is achieved by aggregating token-level probabilities.
+\begin{definition}[Curriculum Score] Quantifying confidence in LLMs is achieved by aggregating token-level probabilities.
 To obtain a stable signal $c(x) \in [0, 1]$ that depends only on the prompt, we first define the \emph{normalized uncertainty} $u(x)$ as the expectation over trajectories sampled from the behavior policy $\pi_{\theta_\mathrm{old}}$:

 where $H$ is the Shannon entropy and $|\mathcal{V}|$ is the vocabulary size.
-The \emph{model confidence} is defined as the complement:
+The curriculum score is then instantiated as:

-\end{definition} High confidence implies the model has a ``decisive'' belief about the reasoning path.
-While sequence likelihood is not always a reliable predictor of correctness due to hallucinations \citep{ren2023selfevaluation}, we leverage it here as an effective proxy for \emph{Curriculum Difficulty} to stabilize training, rather than as a ground-truth verification signal.
+\end{definition} The confidence of a LLM on a prompt is a verifier-free curriculum statistic for data selection; it does not verify trajectories but gates prompt-level exposure to control gradient variance.
+Therefore, we leverage it here as an effective proxy for \emph{variance control} to stabilize training, rather than as a ground-truth verification signal.